mmxmb/course-sched/course_sched/README.md

 ### No overlap

 The second type of constraints is [NoOverlap](https://developers.google.com/optimization/reference/python/sat/python/cp_model#addnooverlap) constraint.
-It is used exclusibely with interval variables to insure that intervals do not overlap with each other.
+It is used exclusively with interval variables to insure that intervals do not overlap with each other.

 #### Example